-Internal standards are used for organic analyses by gas chromatography/mass spectrometry (GC/MS), high-performance liquid chromatography (HPLC), liquid chromatography/mass spectrometry (LC/MS), some GC analyses, some ion chromatography (IC) analyses, and some metals analyses by inductively coupled plasma mass spectrometry (ICP-MS).
+Internal standards are used for organic analyses by gas chromatography/mass spectrometry (GC/MS), high-performance liquid chromatography (HPLC), liquid chromatography/mass spectrometry (LC/MS), some GC analyses, some ion chromatography (IC) analyses, and some metals analyses by inductively coupled plasma/mass spectrometry (ICP/MS).
 An internal standard is a unique analyte included in each standard and added to each sample or sample extract/digestate just before sample analysis.
-Internal standards must mimic the analytes of interest and not interfere with the analysis.
+Internal standards should mimic the analytes of interest but not interfere with the analysis.
 Choose an internal standard whose retention time or mass spectrum is separate from the analytes of interest and that elutes in a representative area of the chromatogram.
-Internal standards are used to monitor retention time, calculate relative response, or quantify the analytes of interest in each sample, sample extract, or sample digestate.
+Internal standards are used to monitor retention time, calculate relative response, or quantify the analytes of interest in each sample or sample extract/digestate.
 When quantifying by the internal standard method, measure all analyte responses relative to this internal standard, unless interference is suspected.
-If internal standard results are out of control, take corrective action, including reanalysis if required.
-Refer to the method being used for specific internal standards and their acceptance criteria.
+If internal standard results are out of control, take corrective action, including re-analysis if required.
+Refer to the method of choice for specific internal standards and their acceptance criteria.

-10. Surrogates, Tracers, and Carriers
+10. Surrogates and Tracers

-Surrogates, tracers, and carriers are used to evaluate method performance in each sample.
-Surrogates are used for organic analyses; tracers and carriers are used for radiochemistry analyses.
+Surrogates and tracers are used to evaluate method performance in each sample.
+Surrogates are used for organic analyses; tracers are used for radiochemistry analyses.
 A surrogate standard is a known amount of a unique compound added to each sample before extraction.
 Surrogates mimic the analytes of interest and are compounds unlikely to be found in environmental samples (e.g., fluorinated compounds or stable, isotopically labeled analogs of the analytes of interest).
-Tracers generally are different isotopes of the analyte or element of interest that are measured based on their characteristic radioactive emissions.
-Carriers generally are stable isotopes of the element being determined, or analogs thereof, that are measured by chemical or physical means (e.g. gravimetrically or spectroscopically).
+Tracers are different isotopes of the analyte or element of interest.
 Surrogates and tracers are introduced to samples before extraction to monitor extraction efficiency and percent recovery in each sample.
-If surrogate or tracer results are out of control, then take corrective action, including re-preparation and reanalysis if required.
-Refer to a specific SOP for surrogates, tracers, or carriers and their respective acceptance criteria until the laboratory develops statistically valid, laboratory-specific performance criteria.
+If surrogate or tracer results are out of control, then take corrective action, including re-preparation and re-analysis if required.
+Refer to the method of choice for specific surrogates or tracers and their acceptance criteria, until the laboratory develops statistically valid, laboratory-specific performance criteria.

-11. Calibration Curves
+11. Calibration

-For tests that use calibration curves, the following guidance is a.
-Instrument calibration: Perform instrument maintenance and calibration according to method or instrument manual instructions.
-Conduct instrument performance according to method or SOP instructions.
+a.
+Instrument calibration: Perform both instrument calibration and maintenance according to instrument manual instructions.
+Use instrument manufacturer's recommendations for calibration.
+Perform instrument performance checks (e.g., those for GC/MS analyses) according to method or SOP instructions.

 b.
-Initial calibration: Perform initial calibration using at least 3 concentrations of standards for linear curves, at least 5 concentrations of standards for nonlinear curves, or as specified by the method being used.
-Set the lowest standard concentration at the reporting limit or, if applicable and the QC at the lowest standard is met, the reporting limit becomes the lowest standard concentration.
-The highest concentration standard defines the upper end of the calibration range.
+Initial calibration: Perform initial calibration using at least three concentrations of standards for linear curves, at least five concentrations of standards for nonlinear curves, or as specified by the method of choice.
+Choose a lowest concentration at the reporting limit, and a highest concentration at the upper end of the calibration range.
 Ensure that the calibration range encompasses the analytical concentration values expected in samples or required dilutions.
 Choose calibration standard concentrations with no more than one order of magnitude between concentrations.

-A variety of calibration functions may be appropriate: response factor (RF) for internal standard calibration, calibration factor (CF) for external standard calibration, or calibration curve.
+Use the following calibration functions as appropriate: response factor for internal standard calibration, calibration factor for external standard calibration, or calibration curve.
 Calibration curves may be linear through the origin, linear not through the origin, or nonlinear through or not through the origin.
-Some nonlinear functions can be linearized by using mathematical transformations of the data (e.g., log transformation).
+Some nonlinear functions can be linearized via mathematical transformations (e.g., log).
+The following acceptance criteria are recommended for various calibration functions.

 If using response factors or calibration factors, the calculated %RSD for each analyte of interest must be less than the method-specified value.
 When using response factors (e.g., for GC/MS analysis), evaluate the instrument's performance or sensitivity for the analyte of interest against minimum acceptance values for response factors.
-Refer to the method being used for the calibration procedure and acceptance criteria on the response or calibration factors for each analyte.
+Refer to the method of choice for the calibration procedure and acceptance criteria on the response or calibration factors for each analyte.